The Senate inquiry into the dairy industry was instructed to find "a fair, long term solution to Australia's dairy crisis".

 Criticism and Consumer Preference:

 In the beginning of 2015, when ARMM started to advocate for raw milk legislation, raw milk consumers came at the receiving end of criticism and opposition.
 This was just a few short months before the release of the documentary film COWSPIRACY.
 This film is about the cruelty and waste of large industrial farming.
 Animal rights activists and groups were very active and outspoken on social media during that time.
 Raw milk supporters had to explain to activists that dairies producing raw milk for human consumption cannot be compared with 'factory farm' dairies portrayed in the film.
 They are two completely different industries.
 The two products are world's apart in terms of circumstances, expectations, standards and regulations.
-They have completely different standards and values.
+They have completely different sets of values.
 The attacks ceased immediately and we have not seen anything like it since.

 Australians in general seem to know next to nothing about the anatomy of a raw milk industry.